Kathy is a freelance writer for Textbroker and Constant Content and a published author in Neon Rainbow Magazine.

-How We Discovered the Adorable Toyger Cat
+The Adorable Toyger Cat

-Not only are these kittens making new discoveries in this entertaining video, they are becoming friends with a very BIG new friend.
+Not only are these kittens making new discoveries in this entertaining video, but they are also becoming friends with a very BIG new friend.
 When the kittens practice their "growl," you can feel your heart melt, or when a kitten reacts to a larger animal by arching its back and puffing up its tail to make itself look bigger . . . priceless!

 Toyger Cat Breed Facts and Background

 After watching that video, I had to learn more about "Toygers."
 Toygers were first bred in California about 30 miles from Los Angeles in the late 1980s by a breeder named Judy Sugden.
 In the early 1990s, they were first registered with The International Cat Association (TICA).
-This way, they can now be judged at cat shows, along with other purebred cats like Siamese and Persian's.
+This way, they can now be judged at cat shows, along with other purebred cats like Siamese and Persians.

 The Sumatran Tiger is an endangered species that is only found on the Island of Sumatra.
 In 2010, it was listed as critically endangered, due to an estimated population of only about 250 left.

 The Siberian Tiger's population is more stable than those of Sumatran Tigers.
 They live more of a solitary existence in a harsher northern environment, which is thought to help them to stay viable.
-They don't have to share their space with very many people, and fewer trees are being cut down so their homes are kept safer.
+They don't have to share their space with very many people, and fewer trees are being cut down, so their homes are kept safer.

 Toygers Are Charming, Sweet, and Sometimes Feisty

 Toygers, with their attractive mini-tiger markings that make them resemble the big cats, get along well with other animals in the home.
 They usually adapt quickly to their new surroundings once they are brought into a home.
 Toyger cats have charming personalities.
-They are known for being very intelligent and some are even reported to come when they are called.
+They are known for being very intelligent, and some are even reported to come when they are called.

 Critics of people who are attempting to breed another breed of cats say that these cats may one day begin to end up in shelters or end up roaming on streets as unwanted cats.
 Some of the most responsible breeders have begun to sell only kittens that have been spayed or neutered to try to keep that from happening.
-Most cats in shelters today seem to be garden variety, common domestic shorthair cats.
+Most cats in shelters today seem to be garden-variety domestic shorthair cats.
 Increasingly, however, purebred cats are also sometimes ending up in shelters.

 Currently, there are about twenty breeders specializing in the Toyger breed in the United States and about fifteen other breeders worldwide.
-Demand is growing for these tiny tiger look-alike's and it is thought that in the next several years, they will look even more like the tigers they were modeled after.
+Demand is growing for these tiny tiger look-alikes, and it is thought that in the next several years, they will look even more like the tigers they were modeled after.

 With mostly rusty-orange coloring and black stripes, a white belly, white on the edges of their paws, and a glittery look to their fur, new Toyger cats being bred today are looking more and more like their big cat inspirations.
 In the future, breeders hope to also create wider noses like the big cats and smaller and rounder ears.
 It is thought that the longer this breed exists, the closer they will ultimately come to look like their tiger inspirations.

 If you are interested in buying one of these cats or kittens, it is always best to go to a responsible breeder.
-Any breeder who is reputable will adhere to a code which prohibits them from selling cats or kittens to wholesalers or to pet stores.
+Any breeder who is reputable will adhere to a code that prohibits them from selling cats or kittens to wholesalers or to pet stores.
 This special code also outlines the responsibility a breeder has to new prospective owners of the cats in their care.

 It's always smart to pick a breeder who has sought out professional veterinarian services for kittens and has had them tested for any potential genetic problems.
 If this is not possible, at the very least, a breeder should have seen to it that kittens were immunized according to a schedule and that they are spayed or neutered before they are sold to their new owner.